Equity IN Procurement

 Eligibility Criteria

-Guidelines for the National Minority Supplier Development Council (NMSDC) minority business enterprise (MBE) certification:
+Guidelines for the National Minority Supplier Development Council (NMSDC) Minority Business Enterprise (MBE) certification:

 • To be considered a member of a qualified minority group, a person must be a United States citizen who is Asian-Indian, Asian-Pacific, Black, Hispanic, or Native American